sderose/zsh_argparse/README.md

 (rather than a new sub-shell), the storage stays around.
 You can dispose of a parser object and any argument definitions it owns, with `zerg_del [parser_name]`.
-Or you can keep it around (which makes sense for commands likely to be re-used), and save time by re-using rather than re-creating it:
+Or you can keep it around (say, for commands likely to be re-used) and save time by re-using rather than re-creating it:

 ```